Water Lab is dedicated to the widely shared goal of restoring the life of water in cities.

-Water Lab’s philosophical and creative approach is to transform water from a system that is overly engineered and controlled, to water designed as an element that characterizes, hydrates and regenerates the city at all scales for all people.
+Water Lab’s philosophical and creative approach is to transform water out of urban infrastructure where water is overly engineered, controlled, and degraded, and instead, to redesign water as an alive and vital element that characterizes, hydrates, and regenerates the city at all scales for all people.

 Mary Pat McGuire is a Registered Landscape Architect and Assistant Professor of Landscape Architecture at the University of Illinois.

 Currently focused on the water territory of Chicago and the Great Lakes, her research and teaching focus on the reconfiguration of under-performing urban surfaces as landscape infrastructure for water.
 Her academic research is founded by a decade of professional landscape architecture experience in California and Chicago.

 McGuire has a BA in International Political Theory from William & Mary, a Master in Landscape Architecture from the University of Virginia, and a Certificate in Sustainability Management from the University of Chicago.
 She is a US-EPA Research Award, recipient, twice served as Research Fellow with the Landscape Architecture Foundation (Washington, DC), and was an inaugural Design Research Fellow in the College of Fine & Applied Arts (FAA) at the University of Illinois.

 McGuire’s Water Lab design research is supported by the Wright Ingraham Institute, Illinois’ College of Fine & Applied Arts, Illinois’ Campus Research Board, the Brent & Jean Wadsworth Endowment, and an IL/IN Sea Grant (NOAA).

 For further information or to collaborate on a project, please contact Mary Pat at email@example.com